Carcant Wind Farm Community Benefit Fund (Moorfoot)

 |Applications may be submitted at any time on a first-come, first-served basis.
 Decisions take 7-8 weeks.

 About this fund

 The Carcant Wind Farm Community Fund (Moorfoot) supports community projects benefiting those living in the Moorfoot Community Council area in Midlothian.
-The Fund is provided by Greencoat UK Wind, the owners of the nearby Carcant Wind Farm.
+The fund is provided by Shroders Greencoat, the owners of the nearby Carcant Wind Farm.

 Purpose of this fund

 The fund provides grants to support charitable activities that: